keunbum/into-a-wider-world/basic_bash_shell_commands.md

 ### directory

-## view a list of files and directories
+## View a list of files and directories